GotoHack/iOS-openSSL-FIPS/README.md

 ## Build and Install

 The build and install process is simple, just execute the build.sh script.
-The process will install the libraries into /usr/local/ssl/Release-iphoneos/.
+The process will install the libraries into /usr/local/ssl/Release-iphoneos/ and the incore_macho utility into /usr/local/bin/.

 	/usr/local/ssl/Release-iphoneos/